danagain/Franklin/README.md

 The ability to import and export bulk CSV files into the database is available.
 If you wish to export the currently running MongoDB Database into CSV files simply run the `mongo_export.sh` script within the *scripts* folder.
 This will export a CSV file for each collection in MongoDB and place them in the *imports* folder within the *scripts* directory.

 You can also Import CSV files into MongoDB by placing the CSV files you wish to import into the *imports* folder and running the `import_mongo_data.py` file.
 This will take each of the CSV files within the imports folder and import them into their own collection.

+## TO-DO

+* Fix sudo-code.
+* Add Hunter tests.
+* Add single command for testing all components.
+* Add in single point of entry for adding new Markets.
+* Remove all stdout and print functions.